beanshell/beanshell/README.md

 ## Download

 ### Source code
-The development branch is the master, and it is currently recommended that you use that version.
+The development branch is main, and it is currently recommended that you use that version.
 To build, pull the project, and run the maven command.

 ```shell
 $ mvn install